Galaxy Underdensities Host the Clearest IGM Ly$\alpha$ Transmission and Indicate Anisotropic Reionization

 Figure~\ref{fig:1d_opacity_density} shows the measured 1D relation from the combined J359 and J1306 sightlines (orange line), compared to results from \citet{kakiichi_jwst_2025} (gray points), who analyzed [O\,\textsc{iii}] emitters from the ASPIRE program.
 For theoretical context, we include the mean and 16th-84th percentile range from 10,000 mock realizations of two sightlines drawn from the FlexRT simulation described in Section~\ref{sec:simulation}.
 These mock realizations are selected from the 50 most transmissive simulated sightlines, which typically have $\tau_{\mathrm{eff}} < 3$, comparable to the observed values.
 We verified that restricting to even more transmissive sightlines ($\tau_{\mathrm{eff}} < 2.7$) yields consistent results but reduces the sampling volume of the simulation.
 Because the number of observed [O\,\textsc{iii}] emitters is small, we do not attempt to bootstrap observational uncertainties directly; instead, the shaded region reflects the expected variance estimated from the simulation ensemble.

-Our observed relation broadly agrees with both the simulation and the results from ASPIRE; the transmission is slightly lower within approximately one mean free path of galaxies, and peaks at separations of about 2--6 mean free paths.
+Our observed relation broadly agrees with both the simulation and the results from ASPIRE; the transmission is slightly lower within approximately one mean free path of galaxies, and peaks at separations of about 2--6 mean free paths (taking $\lambda_{\rm mfp}\simeq 17\,h^{-1}\,{\rm cMpc}$ at $z\simeq5.6$ in \citealp{zhu_probing_2023}, this corresponds to $\sim 17\,h^{-1}\,{\rm cMpc}$ and $\sim 34$--$102\,h^{-1}\,{\rm cMpc}$, respectively).
 This trend suggests that the immediate surroundings of galaxies may still contain dense gas that suppresses Ly$\alpha$ transmission, while regions at moderate separations likely benefit from escaping ionizing radiation that maintains high IGM transparency.

 This result is qualitatively consistent with \citet{garaldi_galaxy-igm_2024}, who found that galaxy-IGM cross-correlations for transmissive sightlines peak at larger distances than those for opaque sightlines.
 In their interpretation, this offset reflects more extended and mature ionized regions due to a longer mean free path at the end stages of reionization.
 Although we do not divide our sample by transmission class, the peak observed at 2-6 mean free paths in our high-transmission sightlines may reflect a similar underlying structure.